 Perform a content audit and organize it by type (blog posts, articles, white papers, videos and presentations) and by topic to determine where you need to fill in the gaps.
 Use this information to lay out your editorial calendar that will be your content road map going forward.

-Set the schedule for publishing new content in your editorial calendar.
+- Schedule time in your calendar to write.
 Having set dates for publishing can help remind you that it’s time for new content.
-Otherwise, time will pass and no content will get published.

 Be realistic.
 Plan a schedule that can work for you and stick with it as best possible.